Journalist Lorraine Wilson has a blether with the queen of daytime telly

-Even though her childhood in Glasgow’s Bridgeton and the Gorbals was pretty tough financially with young parents, money has never been a huge motivating force for her.
+Even though her childhood in Glasgow’s Bridgeton and the Gorbals was pretty tough financially with young parents, money has never been a huge motivating force for Lorraine Kelly.

 “I really haven’t done anything just for money.
-I’ve been asked so many times go on Celebrity Blah Blah… In the jungle or something, eating a bit of a kangaroo’s bum… I cannot think of anything worse.
+They asked me so many times go on Celebrity Blah Blah… In the jungle or something, eating a bit of a kangaroo’s bum… I cannot think of anything worse.

 “I have absolutely no desire to do anything like that.
 They all get paid fortunes, but at what cost?
 I don’t want to learn how to Cha Cha Cha, how to ice-skate and I certainly don’t want to be stuck in a house with people that I wouldn’t want to spend any time with at all.

 “It’s not for me.
 I don’t mind watching them, but I know that everyone who takes part is at the mercy of the editors.
 For 23 hours and 59 minutes you’ll have been fine, but if for one minute you lose the rag, that’s what they’ll show.